The Hubble team answers your

-Asking the Kuiper team your questions
+Asking the Hubble team your questions

 acting as a buffer.
-The actual Email addresses of these experts will
+The actual Email addresses of these experts

 accumulating database of replies; thus the valued interaction with